Diabetic Foot Care (Part 1): How Diabetes Affects the Feet

 How Does Diabetes Affect the Feet?

 Diabetes is essentially a problem of long-standing high blood sugar levels.
 The excess sugar in the blood causes damage to the lining of blood vessels and the coverings of nerves.
-Diabetes also weakens our white blood cells, leading to a “lazy leukocyte syndrome”.
-Lastly, high blood sugar supports growth of bacteria.
+Diabetes also weakens our white blood cells, leading to a “lazy leukocyte syndrome” which greatly reduces immune function overall.
+The high blood sugar also promotes growth of bacteria and the infections they cause.

-• Effects on white blood cells and bacteria: Increase probability and severity of foot infections.
-Reduce chances of wound healing.
+• Effects on white blood cells and bacteria: There is increased probability and severity of getting foot infections.
+Wounds will heal slowly as well.

 • Nerve damage: